Container shipping and containers in a port

 8: Expect increased freight and container fees

 Work with your freight forwarder and container leasing companies to understand your Incoterms.
 This will help you get on top of your container costs to minimize them wherever possible.
-You can get ahead of these charges by:
+You could get ahead of these charges by:

 • Emptying and clearing your containers as quickly as possible.